Queen Elizabeth National Park, Uganda – Home, home on the savannah….

 So off we went into the park as the sun popped above the horizon and the antelopes gathered – everything looked very African.
 Didas was in the passenger seat so he could point me in the right direction and spot animals, while Kate was in the back manning the camera and occasionally pointing me in alternative directions.
 Every now and then we pulled over to photograph animals and hear a story of wildlife encounters.

-We saw Ugandan kob, water buck, hippos, and of course, elephants.
+We saw Ugandan kob, water buck, hippos, and of course, elephants (just some of the amazing animals of Uganda).
 Weirdly, we encountered the elephants just nonchalantly hanging around by a village located in the park.
 Seeming almost suburban.
 We drove through the village and then, there by the river, was a massive elephant having its lunch.
 ‘Why is she alone?’ we wondered, and then realized, far from being alone she was in a huge group of elephants – including the obligatory cute baby – who were just hanging around in the nearby bush.

 Amazing how you can fail to spy a massive group of the world’s largest land animal, but I guess they’re usually quite quiet and keep themselves to themselves, you know, aside from trumpeting.